Gendalf71/FLT-Coq/README.md

 then the Coq development proves that no such solutions exist (FLT for \(n>2\)).

 **Nature of the Ansatz (axiom, not theorem).**
 The Ansatz is an *axiom*, not a theorem.
-Its value is not that it can be proved inside elementary number theory, but that—once assumed—it forces \(o^n=2\cdot n\) and, via the Coq lemmas in this repo, yields Fermat’s Last Theorem for all \(n>2\).
+Its value is not that it can be proved inside elementary number theory, but that —once assumed— it forces \(o^n=2\cdot n\) and, via the Coq lemmas in this repo, yields Fermat’s Last Theorem for all \(n>2\).
 This project does **not** prove the Ansatz; it isolates it as a single hypothesis under which a short, elementary, “Fermat-style” proof would follow.

 ## What is formalized